Consider the following:

 Added: "what if?" by Randall Munroe

 This statement contains multiple << operators that are chained in a single instruction.
+It reads as if it’s a sentence.
 The insertion operator (<<) operators on a C-style string literal, an escape sequence, a class object and a function.

 - How does